 If the

-cookie is set, the code proceeds to decode its value usingbase64_decode
+'cookie'cookie is set, the code proceeds to decode its value usingbase64_decode.
+The decoded value is stored in the$cookievariable.

 -